runjvm/os-notes/concurrency/concepts.md

   - used when accessing a shared resource

 - Cooperation
-  - guarantees things happen in a specific order.
+  - guarantees things happen in a specific order

 Sometimes they are both called synchronization and sometimes only coopration is called synchronization.